Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning goals of the chapter

-- Motivation and importance of writing tests for a software
+- Understanding why and how to write tests
 - Understanding the different types of tests and their relevance in testing scientific software
 - Becoming familiar with Python testing frameworks `pytest` and `unittest`